Nevenall/sufficient-reason/System/Magick.md

   These complications can be quite varied, but reality's favorite tactic is to punish mages with its own scientific paradigm.

+  ?
+  can opporunties rolled by mages also just add directly to their paradox if there's no particularly interesting consequences to be had?
+Maybe, but that would return some of that decision making to the gm.
+Of course, if the gm can't think of anything...mmm...
+  ?

 ### Paradox Complication

   Each mage has a complication which represents their personal accumulation of paradox, like a static charge waiting to be discharged.
 You earn Paradox when you attempt vulgar feats and when reality resists your workings.